.Zip It Good!

 Conclusions

-For text files and websites under 5GB in size, the FreeArc 0.67 alpha from 2014 absolutely dunks on everything else, even seven years after it was made.
+For text files and websites under 5GB in size, the FreeArc 0.67 alpha from 12014 absolutely dunks on everything else, even 7+ years after it was made.
 For larger website mirrors, 7z was able to achieve smaller sizes.

 For images, videos, and animations, zstandard offers if not the best compression ratio, then the best speed/size compromise.
 But, if you absolutely must have the smallest backups, use BCM for video, and 7z for SWFs.